A legacy of 100 suns

 It felt like there had been some dreadful misunderstanding and she'd soon reappear.
 I pored over our last conversations, obsessing over should-haves and could-haves.
 I couldn't face her empty desk and the mass of emails and meeting reminders with her name attached; her lip balm, her coffee mug, the insults we left each other on post-it notes.

 Her funeral was beautiful.
 Friends and family poured in with poetry and music.
 The sun beamed continuously throughout, and knowing Jeni, you would expect nothing less.
-It was one of those nippy September days when everything glistens in the wind and light, like today.
-On route, I tried to capture the light through my car window.
+It was one of those nippy days when everything glistens in the wind and light.
+On route, I tried to capture that light through my car window.
 I took one hundred photographs; one hundred suns for Jeni.

 Jeni was pure light.
 Even though there was physically little of her, she dazzled everyone she met with her wit, kindness and fearless approach to life.
 The fact that someone I'd known so fleetingly could have such an enormous impact taught me a valuable lesson that I've never forgotten.

-It costs nothing but can make someone's day, remind them that they matter and reassure them that they are noticed.
+It costs nothing but can make someone's day, remind them they matter and reassure them they are noticed.
 It's about connectivity, and it's a powerful human energy that we all have the capacity to spread.
-It takes a smile, an openness towards the unknown, and an extra level of tolerance, patience, forgiveness and conscientiousness than we might not be used to conveying.
+It takes a smile, an openness towards the unknown, and an extra effort of tolerance, patience, forgiveness and conscientiousness.

 Jeni shone as brightly as one hundred suns, and light that powerful travels impossible distances to remain in our view long after it stops burning.
 We can all choose to shine this brightly and be this legacy if we wish.
-In her honour, I try to everyday.
+In her memory, I will certainly always try.

 If you would like to donate to the Great Ormond's Street charity that raises money to care for children with critical illnesses, please visit their designated page here.